Events April-June

 Yukon 800 Marathon ( 6/21,22/08).
 This high speed 800 mile riverboat race departs from Pike's Landing in Fairbanks at 11 a.m. and pauses in Galena (by way of the Chena, Tanana, and Yukon rivers).
 Racers overnight in Galena, leaving at 6 a.m. to return to Pike's Landing on Sunday (expected time of arrival, about 1 p.m.).
 Sponsored by the Fairbanks Outboard Association.
 Learn more on their website.
 (907) 459-2023.

-Celtic Garden Tea Party (7/11/10) Annual fundraiser for the Georgeson Botanical Garden.
-This year's theme is Celtic.
+Russian Garden Tea Party (6/24/12) Annual fundraiser for the Georgeson Botanical Garden.
+This year's theme is Russian.
 Lots of events rolled into one, including a well stocked Silent Auction!
 Costumes are encouraged but not required.
 Tea in the garden, games, refreshments, demonstrations, arts & crafts, music.
-Tickets are available at the GBG Gift Shop, Sipping Streams, and Gullivers and include commemorative teacup.
-Funds raised go to help support the Georgeson Botanical Garden (special project is to put a roof on the amphitheater.)
-This is a chance to enjoy the Garden at its height, while helping make the garden even better!
+Tickets are available at the GBG, Sipping Streams, and Gullivers.
+Adults are $35 and a commemorative teacup can be purchased separately.
+Children's tickets are $10.
+Funds raised go to help support the Georgeson Botanical Garden.
+With or without costumes, this is your chance to enjoy the Garden at its height, while helping make the garden even better!

 Up one month